NextGenRF-Design-Inc/bytepipe_sdk/hardware/hdk/Overview/Overview.md

 # RF SMA Ports

 The HDK provides direct access to the SOM transmit and receive RF ports.
-In addition each receiver can be routed through a TQP3M9035 LNA on the HDK.
+In addition, each receiver can be routed through a TQP3M9035 low noise amplifier (LNA) on the HDK.

 |  Signal     | Connector   | Description                           |
 |-------------|-------------|---------------------------------------|